As an Amazon Associate, I earn from qualifying purchases.

 - Line a baking sheet with parchment.

-- Make balls with the mixture and place them on the baking sheet.
+- Make patties with the mixture and place them on the baking sheet.
 Gently press down with your hand or the bottom of a drinking glass to flatten into patties.

 - Bake for 12 minutes.
 Flip and bake for an additional 7.